danielverh/VmProgrammingLanguage/docs/Language Design.md

 # Language Design

 The designing the language is both exciting and creative.
 Basically, you can decide everything about the language yourself.
-You can follow along with my decisions, but you can also deviate here and there.
-I called my language 'DashScript'.
-Let's begin!
+You can follow along with my specific language design choices, but you can also deviate in this chapter.
+First, the name to add some feeling to the 'programming language', I called my language 'DashScript'.

 ## Style

-The syntax and style will be quite similar to JavaScript and C (based languages).
+The syntax and style will be quite similar to JavaScript and C (and similar languages).
 This initially means I've chosen the following syntax and style rules: Brackets for defining code [code blocks](#code%20blocks), camelCase & PascalCase, and much more minor choices which are all discussed in this chapter.

 ## Types